f-aguzzi/ChemFuseKit/docs/docs/svm/svmsettings.md

 - `output`: toggles graph output.
 Defaults to `False`.

 The constructor raises:
-- `TypeError("Kernel cannot be null.")` if the kernel type is null
 - `ValueError("Invalid type: must be linear, poly, gaussian or sigmoid")` if the selected kernel is not one of the available
-- `TypeError("Output selection cannot be null.")` if the output selection is invalid

 ## Example